vanderherten/hangman-game/README.md

 - A hi-score will be displayed, reflecting the highest score attained by the player.
 A current max score will be calculated, which is the highest  attainable score for the game with the chosen word length.
 - The game starts with 6 lives and with every wrong letter guess the player will lose a life.
 Every new game will start with the current max score displayed which will decrease when the player loses a life.
 - When there is only one life left, the player will have the option to get a hint.
 - The player will win when having guessed all the word letters before losing all lives.
 - The current max score remaining at the end of the game will be the final score for the game.
 If the game end score is higher than the displayed hi-score, the hi-score will be updated.
 - If the player loses the game, the secret word will be revealed and the player will get the option to see the word's definition.
 - At the end of every game the player will be given the option to replay the game to increase their hi-score or to exit the game.
 After the player exits the game, the game can be run again with the hi-score reset to zero.

+## Project Goals

+- To develop a fun educative python terminal game.
+- To develop a terminal game with great user experience.
+- To develop a game where the user can test their knowledge of english vocabulary.
+- To develop a game where the user can broaden their english vocabulary knowledge.
+- To develop a game where the user is challenged to keep improving while playing.